 This is quick and painless and won’t cause you to lose any of your saved settings.

-There’s a strong possibility that a poorly seated cable is creating signal noise which is displaying as the top half of your screen being darker.
+There’s a strong possibility that a poorly seated or damaged cable is not sending a full signal to your screen.

 This comes down to either a: